 It is important to speak to someone who you trust and tell them what is going on.
 Any domestic abuse helpline will take you seriously as will a qualified clinical psychologist.

-Family and friends might make you feel paranoid as they might question whether this actually happened: sometimes the partner will have charmed others.
+Sometimes the partner will have charmed others so that they do not believe you.
 You must still try to open up to them too as you need to end your isolation and dependence.
 Just remember to start by telling them, “I need you to listen and not question what I am about to tell you because I have been doubting myself for a while and I need you to believe me”

 Ultimately, you cannot be with someone who makes you doubt yourself to such an extent.
 A partner should make you feel confident.
-Anyone who undermines you in this way should have a limited influence in your life (and none at all if you can help it).
+Anyone who undermines you in this way should have a limited influence in your life.
 Therefore try to find a way to leave the relationship safely and to rebuild your confidence (which can take some time).

 Are some people more vulnerable to gaslighting?

 People often want to know who is vulnerable to gaslighting.
-The truth is that most people would be susceptible to falling for someone capable of gaslighting as people who do it work out what kind of partner you want, and what relationship you want and they pretend to fit the bill.
+The truth is that most people would be susceptible to falling for someone capable of gaslighting.
+This is because the perpetrator works out the kind of partner and relationship you want, and then pretend to fit the bill.

 In addition to this they whisk you off your feet.
 Therefore they seem to be the man/woman of your dreams who adores you: who wouldn’t fall for that?